SocNetMigration/MigNet-MATLAB-code/README.md

 This repo contains the dataset and the MATLAB code that generates the results reported in the paper entitled "A model of dynamic migration networks: Explaining Turkey's inter-provincial migration flows"

 The code was created and run in MATLAB 2020a.
+The earliest version in which the "main_migration.m" is tried with success is MATLAB 2017b.

 The script "main_migration.m" runs the experiments for three different models.